ELC Honors Policy

 6) In addition, by Friday of exam week, students should provide the following:

 - An electronic copy of a 150-word abstract of their paper.
-This should include the paper’s title, the name of the sponsoring professor, and information on the course (field, number, and name) or independent study for which the paper was written and should be submitted via email to Dr. Janie Lee (firstname.lastname@example.org) with subject header “Honors Candidate”;
+This should include the paper’s title, the name of the sponsoring professor, and information on the course (field, number, and name) or independent study for which the paper was written and should be submitted via email in Spring 2019 to Professor Rafferty (firstname.lastname@example.org) with subject header “Honors Candidate”;

 - A quality digital photograph, submitted via email to ELC Office Manager Susie Kuliasha (email@example.com) with subject header “Honors Candidate.”
 If you wish, you may make advance arrangements with Dr. Rao or Dr. Fallon to have your picture taken before you leave for “dead week.”